 2) Website Takes too Long to Load

 Issue: Online shoppers have a meager attention span and don’t want to wait for a page to load.
-According to Failory, 56% of mobile users abandon a site if it takes more than 3 seconds to load.
+According to Failory, 56% of mobile users abandon an eCommerce website if it takes more than 3 seconds to load.

-Solution: One way you can speed up your website loading time is by using responsive web design.
+Solution: You can speed up your eCommerce website loading time by using responsive web design.

 Another strategy involves hosting all images on CDN servers (Content Delivery Networks).
 Another technique you can improve user experience is by optimizing images properly.